adworld-project/AD-WORLD-Website/README.md

 Our aim in this workshop is to bring colleagues together to share findings and insight about the most effective way to leverage cutting-edge methods in tackling these generic challenges, focusing in the first instance on this one specific source type; namely, adverts, which will be of great interest to many historical researchers.

-## Objective
-This workshop is the first of two planned meetings bringing together researchers with experience of working computationally with historical newspapers.
-Our aim is to use this event at the Turing to: establish a research team with relevant skills and interests, and identify a suitable set of challenges to be addressed in a future research project at the Turing with international partners.
-We hope to hold the second meeting as a Lorentz Workshop (in 2023), to develop a major bid that builds concretely on Living with Machines’ work with British newspapers.
-Further steps may include collaborating with the Scivision project and shaping large research bids that will follow on from